-India's indirect tax system underwent its biggest overhaul in decades on 1 July 2017, when the Goods and Services Tax (GST) replaced the patchwork of state-level Value Added Tax (VAT) regimes along with excise duty, service tax, and over a dozen other levies.
-Understanding what actually changed — beyond "GST is the new VAT" — matters for anyone pricing a product, filing returns, or simply trying to understand a bill.
+India's indirect tax system went through its biggest overhaul in decades on 1 July 2017, when the Goods and Services Tax (GST) replaced the patchwork of state-level Value Added Tax (VAT) regimes, along with excise duty, service tax, and more than a dozen other levies.
+What actually changed goes well beyond "GST is the new VAT," and it matters whether you're pricing a product, filing returns, or just trying to make sense of a bill.
 This comparison breaks down the structural differences and tells you which tax still applies to which category of goods today.

 Overview

-VAT was introduced state-by-state starting in 2005 as a replacement for the older sales tax system, taxing the value added at each stage of production and distribution within a single state.
-It coexisted with central excise duty (on manufacturing) and service tax (on services), and interstate sales were taxed separately under Central Sales Tax (CST).
-This fragmented structure meant a business selling across state lines faced multiple registrations, multiple return formats, and a cascading tax burden because credit did not flow cleanly between these different levies.
+VAT arrived state by state starting in 2005, replacing the older sales tax system by taxing the value added at each stage of production and distribution within a single state.
+It ran alongside central excise duty on manufacturing and service tax on services, while interstate sales got taxed separately under Central Sales Tax.
+That fragmented setup meant a business selling across state lines faced multiple registrations, multiple return formats, and a cascading tax burden, since credit never flowed cleanly between these separate levies.

-GST consolidated all of this into one tax with three components — CGST and SGST for transactions within a state, and IGST for transactions between states — built around a seamless input tax credit chain.
-The core philosophy shifted from "tax at every stage on an inflated base" to "tax only the value added, with full credit for tax already paid earlier in the chain."
-Five categories — petroleum crude, diesel, petrol, natural gas, ATF, and alcohol for human consumption — were left outside GST and continue to be taxed under the old VAT/excise framework because states were unwilling to give up control over these high-revenue items.
+GST folded all of it into one tax with three components, CGST and SGST for transactions within a state, IGST for transactions between states, built around a credit chain with no gaps.
+The underlying philosophy shifted from taxing at every stage on an inflated base to taxing only the value added, with full credit for tax already paid earlier in the chain.
+Five categories stayed outside GST: petroleum crude, diesel, petrol, natural gas, ATF, and alcohol for human consumption.
+States kept these under the old VAT and excise framework because they weren't willing to give up control over such high-revenue items.

 Side-by-Side Comparison